dvcoolster/rbt-ledger-codec/README.md

 See [demo walkthrough](docs/demo_walkthrough.md) for a complete encode/decode demonstration with the rzp CLI tool.

+### FlowNet Training

+FlowNet training scripts are located in `.train/python/` and run manually on GPU hardware, not in CI.
+See `.train/python/train.py` for usage.

 Other components (CUDA kernels, web app, Lean proofs) have their own README files.

 ---